By Erik Klevar

 The 1st of November saw Kvinneprosjektets (The Women’s Project) kick-off at DNBs office in Trondheim.
-A hundred or so young women and a handful men were attending to learn more about entrepreneurship and meet like minded individuals.
+A hundred or so young women and a handful of men were attending to learn more about entrepreneurship and meet like-minded individuals.

 Kvinneprosjektet wants to inspire more women to pursue an entrepreneurial career.
 Today was about showing that there are plenty of role models for female entrepreneurs in the world and Norway even though they are by far outnumbered by their male colleagues.
 The kick-off featured profiled female entrepreneurs like Kimberly Larsen, the founder of freelancer platform TimetoRIOT and Silje Landevåg who is the brains behind the webshop Get Inspired, one of Norway’s biggest online retailers.

 Selma Selbæk and Elise Irgens from Engage and Silje Granås from Spark* are the people behind the project who have worked tirelessly for several months to make Kvinneprosjektet a reality.
 Selma took some time to comment on the background and future of the project.

 Kvinneprosjektet originally started as a Spark* project.
 A research study showed that only 11% of the people who utilized startup guidance from Spark* were women and these numbers are also common in the private sector.
 Only 3 out of 10 Norwegian founders were women!
 There is no good reason as to why it should be like this and it’s not good for business or the development of our society.